 Most people prefer pressing a QR code over clicking a hyperlink (most of them aren’t clickable), so I always use a QR code formation tool (e.g. 草料) to make it easier to subscribe.
 Instead of expecting the audience to check out our past articles, I’d rather sum up some useful keyword entries like “event,” “news,” or ‘job’ and set up automatic replies.
 I also opened the comment section, so people can give their feedback immediately and directly below the article, which increases customer interaction.

 So after all of these, how do you measure the effectiveness of all your WeChat activities?
-At Wiredcraft, we measure the effectiveness of our WeChat marketing by the following indexes: - frequency of interaction - popularity of functions - number of followers - an evaluation of followers - conversion rate of business.
+At Wiredcraft, we measure the effectiveness of our WeChat marketing by the following indexes:

 In general, a B2B WeChat account don’t gain as many followers as a B2C one, even if they’ve already done an awesome job on content, because most of their followers are not their final buyers.
 Ergo, we should also evaluate the offline activity and customer lifetime value.